nicholaschiang/dolce/IDEAS.md

 An app that does the style "what are my colors?" thing.
 There was a TikTok I saw earlier of a model who traveled to Korea to get a style consultation (i.e. what her colors are, what the best makeup is for her, etc).

+## 9

+An app to organize mood boards.
+You can import posts from Instagram and TikTok.